Redamancy8013/ExplainOfSensorsCalibration/README.md

 Then, click the buttom: open panel and select the option of Camera.
 Click the bottom: start/stop.
 The calibration window will be displayed.
 The operation method is shown above.

+# Config
+This section include the intrinsic param and extrinsic param